 You can now login using the same username and password that you use to access your Raspberry Pi 5 directly.
 Once logged in, you are presented with main Webmin landing page.
 You now have two choices to get rid of that SSL warning:

-For now, we will just go with option 1 and disable SSL, so first expand the Webmin cog icon in the sidebar menu, the click on Webmin Configuration, and set the Enable SSL? option to No.
+For now, we will just go with option 1 and disable SSL, so first expand the Webmin cog icon in the sidebar menu, the click on Webmin Configuration, click on the SSL Encryption tile, and set the Enable SSL? option to No.

 Now hit the Save button to update the configuration, at which point the page is redirected back to the login page using the regular non-SSL address.
 You will then likely receive a browser cache error, so just go ahead and clear your browser history to remove the cache then close and reopen your browser: